DevlessTeam/docs/datastore.md

 **DataStore**
  Helper is the Devless internal api for working with data related to services.
-The api can be accessed from within the rules engine as well as.
+The api can be accessed from within the rules engine as well.

 **To use the DataStore class**

 Set ``use App\Helpers\DataStore;``
 ``use App\Http\Controllers\ServiceController as service ;``
-at the very top of the class right after the ``<?php`` tag
+at the very top of the class right after the ``<?php`` tag then

 <a name="init">Initialize Service DI</a>